pufferss/Odyo/README.md

 /!\ Warning
 - If your antivirus is Cynet, Windows Defender, McAfee, CrowdStrike Falcon or Trellix, Odyo will be detected as a virus so please turn off your antivirus to use Odyo.

-Credits:
-- The twitter part was inspired by z1nc0r3's work on twitter-video-downloader.